 COMPARING TYPES OF LESSONS AND APPROACHES TO LESSON PLANNING

-goal, task, lesson, factors, process, lesson plan, teacher.Abstract
+goal, task, lesson, factors, process, lesson plan, teacher.Annotasiya

 In this article, the planning of the educational process implies the establishment of goals, tasks and educational results during a certain period and at the end.
 Planning will be successful if the following factors are taken into account.
 Ideas about lesson organization and comparison of approaches are shown.